 All seven of his passengers were wheelchair bound, even though he requested for aides to join him on multiple occasions.
 But virtually in all cases, these select patients did not qualify for aides, according to Corino.

 “If one went with me then that would be one, they took off the floor,” he explained.

-“I sanitized the entire bus down after everybody I transported, everybody, because I didn’t want to take a chance and had someone be on there that I knew was positive, and then bring someone on that wasn’t,” he shared.
+“I sanitized the entire bus down after I transported everybody because I didn’t want to take a chance and have someone be on there that I knew was positive and then bring someone on that wasn’t,” he shared.

-Each trip, Corino loaded and unloaded everyone his own, bringing them to their dialysis appointments and then back to the facility, even admitting that he situated them comfortably back in their rooms.
+Each trip, Corino loaded and unloaded everyone his own, bringing them to their dialysis appointments and then back to the facility – even admitting that he would oftentimes situate them comfortably back in their own rooms.

-Although he would not help them out of their chairs because he was not certified to do so, he still lent a helping hand almost any other way possible.
+Although he wouldn’t help them out of their chairs because he was not certified to do so, he still lent a helping hand almost any other way – whenever he possibly can.

 He protected his passengers not just because he needed to since it was his professional responsibility, but because he actually wanted to.
 He desired to treat them like his parents.

-None of the aforementioned precautions and protocols were established by Ontario Center – it was Corino’s resourcefulness all along.
+None of the aforementioned precautions and protocols were established by Ontario Center – it was because of Corino’s resourcefulness all along.

 And yet, his own resolve was simply not enough to save them.
 What followed next was considered “heartbreaking,” as he put it.